Paul Nitze

-Paul Henry Nitze (January 16, 1907 – October 19, 2004) was an American politician who served as United States Deputy Secretary of Defense, U.S. Secretary of the Navy, and Director of Policy Planning for the U.S. State Department.
-He is best known for being the principal author of NSC 68 and the co-founder of Team B. He helped shape Cold War defense policy over the course of numerous presidential administrations.
+Paul Henry Nitze (January 16, 1907 – October 19, 2004) was an American businessman and government official who served as United States Deputy Secretary of Defense, U.S. Secretary of the Navy, and Director of Policy Planning for the U.S. State Department.
+He is best known for being the principal author of NSC 68 and the co-founder of Team B. He helped shape U.S. Cold War defense policy over the course of numerous presidential administrations.

 Early life, education and family

 Nitze was born in Amherst, Massachusetts, the son of Anina Sophia (Hilken), a homemaker, and William Albert Nitze, a professor of Romance linguistics who concluded his career at the University of Chicago.
 His parents were both of German descent.
 His ancestors came from the region of Magdeburg in the state of Saxony-Anhalt, Germany.
 In his memoir, From Hiroshima to Glasnost, Paul Nitze describes how as a young boy he witnessed the outbreak of World War I while he was traveling in Germany with his father, mother, and sister, arriving in Munich just in time to be struck by the city crowds' patriotic enthusiasm for the imminent conflict.

 Nitze attended The Hotchkiss School, where he was a member of the class of 1924 and the University of Chicago Laboratory Schools.
 He graduated from Harvard University in 1928 and entered the field of investment banking.

 In 1928 and 1929, the Chicago brokerage firm of Bacon, Whipple and Company sent Nitze to Europe.
 Upon his return, he heard Clarence Dillon predict the Great Depression and the decline of the importance of finance.
 Having attained financial independence through the sale to Revlon of his interest in a French laboratory producing pharmaceutical products in the United States, Nitze took an intellectual sabbatical that included a year of graduate study at Harvard in sociology, philosophy, and constitutional and international law.
 In 1929 he joined investment bank Dillon, Read & Co. where he remained until founding his own firm, P. H. Nitze & Co, in 1938.
 He returned to Dillon, Read as Vice-President from 1939 through to 1941.

 In 1932, he married Phyllis Pratt, daughter of John Teele Pratt, a Standard Oil financier, and of Ruth Baker Pratt, Republican Congresswoman for New York.
 She died in 1987.
 They had four children: Heidi, Peter, William, and Phyllis Anina (Nina).
 The journalist Nicholas Thompson, who wrote a biography of Nitze and George F. Kennan, is his grandson.
 He was married to Elisabeth Scott Porter from 1993 until his death in 2004.

 Nitze's brother-in-law, Walter Paepcke, founded the Aspen Institute and Aspen Skiing Company.
 Nitze continued to ski in Aspen until well into his 80s.